 How monitoring has been designed to detect potentially harmful practices and follow-up to address such practices?

 If the practices are not consistent with DDS policies and procedures, an issue will be entered into the electronic record system (MCIS), assigned to the Health and Wellness Specialist or other appropriate staff for further evaluation and action.
 The Health and Wellness Specialist provides technical assistance, enters issues into MCIS, and follows up on issues assigned to them.
 If at the conclusion of the PCR there are any outstanding issues, the issue is entered and assigned to appropriate DDA staff for follow-up.
 In addition, annually for residential and day service providers, the Provider Resource Management Unit (PRMU) holds a Provider Performance Review (PPR).
 The PRMU solicits input from Service Coordination, Health and Wellness, and Provider Certification Review (PCR) from the results of monitoring.
-The Quality Management Division (QMD) aggregates the data from the Issue Resolution System (IRS) for the PPR identifying those domains and sub-domains where the provider has had issues reported during the past year.
-When there are recognized patterns or trends, the provider and DDA collaboratively identify quality improvement goals and strategies to minimize the likelihood of repeat or continued problems.
+The Quality Management Division (QMD) aggregates the data from the Issue Resolution System (IRS) for the PPR identifying those domains and sub-domains where the provider and DDA collaboratively identify quality improvement goals and strategies to minimize the likelihood of repeat or continued problems.